eseidel/space_traders/README.md

   The contract trader already knows how to do this?
 * Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
 * Build a docker container and run the app in the cloud.
+With a docker volume so the state persists.
 * Track and print expected vs. actual profit on trades.
 * Fix contract trader to share code with arbitrage trader.
 Contracts are a special case of arbitrage, in which the destination and trade good are fixed.